Using server-side SDK to access CloudBase

 exports.main = async (event, context) => {

-// The openId, appId, and unionId obtained here are trustworthy.
-Note that unionId is returned only when the conditions for obtaining unionId are met.
+// The obtained openId, appId, and unionId are trustworthy.
+Note that unionId is only returned when the conditions for obtaining unionId are met.

 const { OPENID, APPID, UNIONID } = cloud.getWXContext();